oharaandrew314/TrustGrapher/readme.txt

 Fixed an annoyingly persistent bug that caused the graph to jerk for a few seconds when switching from grid view to tabbed view
 More documentation (Makes my head explode!)

+    Revision 41
+Right-click works on Windows platforms again
+Massive Algorithm Loader rewrite to use Algorithm objects to keep track of algorithm configurations The simulator properties file is now read every time the algorithm configuration window is opened Added a small help box in the Algorithm Configuration Window and renamed "Base Algorithm" to "Depends on"

 --------------------------------------------------------------------------------

 ---------------